 A dragon is a legendary creature, typically with serpentine or reptilian traits, that features in the myths from many cultures.
-According to our popular history books, there are two distinct cultural traditions of dragons: the European dragon derived from folklore and ultimately related to Greek and Middle Eastern mythologies, and the Chinese dragon, with counterparts in Japan, Korea and other East Asian countries.
+Our popular history books say dragons are two distinct cultural traditions: the European dragon, derived from folklore and ultimately related to Greek and Middle Eastern mythologies, and the Chinese Dragon, with counterparts in Japan, Korea and other East Asian countries.
 However, there are also Dragons in Central America and Africa, which are not as well known.

 But how can these groups of people separated by tens of thousands of miles dream up a ‘non-existent’ creature with the same look and features?